rbaumbach/Swizzlean/README.md

 * Call swizzleInstanceMethod:withReplacementImplementation: for an instance method passing in the selector of the method to be swizzled with the replacement implementation.
-When passing in the replacement implementation block, the first parameter is always id _self (pointer to the block), and the followed by any other parameters for the method being swizzled.
+When passing in the replacement implementation block, the first parameter is always id _self (pointer to the 'Class' being swizzled), and the followed by any other parameters for the method being swizzled.
 * Call swizzleClassMethod:withReplacementImplementation: for a class method passing in the selector of the method to be swizzled with the replacement implementation.